Metis: 130 rue Principale, Métis-sur-Mer

 Computer and internet access

 Do you have a community event planned?
 Or perhaps you want to know what is going on in and around Métis.
 Community noticeboards with news and events are displayed in the centre.
+We also publish Info-Metis, the community and municipal bulletin, featuring monthly Metis activities and services.

 Job offer information